 The immediate holding company of AWMA is Allied World Europe Holdings, Ltd, which is incorporated in Bermuda.
-The company's ultimate parent and to which the results of the Company are consolidated into is Fairfax Financial Holdings Limited.
+The company's ultimate parent and to which the results of the Company are consolidated into is Fairfax.

-The Syndicate has entered into various reinsurance arrangements with affiliates of Fairfax Financial Holdings Limited.
+The Syndicate has entered into various reinsurance arrangements with affiliates of Fairfax Financial Holdings Limited which is incorporated in Canada.
 In respect of insurance and ceded outwards reinsurance activity, these amounts are included as part of the technical account within the income statement.